 Can you believe it’s already November?
 I’ve been brainstorming a list of fun November STEM activities, and I think I’ve created the best!

-If your class is anything like my own, then they’re probably running on a lot more energy than you can manage to keep up with (or drink).
+If your class is anything like mine, they’re probably running on a lot more energy than you can manage to keep up with (or drink).

 I’ve put together a list of super-fun November STEM activities for you!

-These activities will require your students to use their energy in solving these problems.
+These activities will require your students to use their energy to solve these problems.
 PLUS, they’re standards-based!
-Check out a list of benefits your students get from doing STEM activities here!
+If you’re curious why you should try these, here’s a list of benefits your students get from STEM activities!

-1. Dia de los Muertos (Day of the Dead)
+November 2 – Dia de Los Muertos (Day of the Dead) STEAM Activity

-November 1st is Day of the Dead or Dia de Los Muertos!
-Sugar skulls are so cute, and students create their sugar skulls using symmetry.
+November 2, 2022, is the Day of the Dead or Dia de Los Muertos!
+Sugar skulls are inspired by papel picados and are so cute; students create their sugar skulls using symmetry.

 This resource includes a printable for younger students to learn about a paper art called layering.
 They’ll learn about the tradition and celebration of the Spanish holiday and so much more with this STEM activity.

 Veterans Day is November 11.
 Did you know Veterans Day is to celebrate all veterans?
-Although we certainly remember our fallen heroes, it’s not a day of memorial.
+Although we certainly remember our fallen heroes, it’s not a memorial day.
 This STEAM activity is a great way to teach students about the history of Veterans Day.

 This lesson also teaches students about capillary action, time, and the scientific method.
 Your students will love creating poppies for veterans!

-This activity is so much fun in all grades!
+This activity is so much fun for all grades!
 Who doesn’t love a good corn maze?
-In this activity, students create a corn maze using paper, glue, and candy corn.
+Students create a corn maze using paper, glue, and candy corn in this activity.
 For students with allergies, substitute the candy with mini-erasers.

 The goal is to have as many turns as possible on one page.
 The kids got creative with these!
 Here’s one example (pictured above).